Seungho324/PP-Vul/README.md

 ## How to use PP-Vul

 ### 1. Dataset pre-processing
-- The raw dataset used in this project can be found at: https://github.com/CGCL-codes/VulCNN/tree/main/dataset
+- The raw dataset of VulCNN can be found at: https://github.com/CGCL-codes/VulCNN/tree/main/dataset
+- The raw dataset of BigVul can be found at: https://github.com/ZeoVan/MSR_20_Code_vulnerability_CSV_Dataset
+- The raw dataset of PrimeVul can be found at: https://github.com/DLVulDet/PrimeVul
 - Normalization code can be found at: https://github.com/CGCL-codes/VulCNN/blob/main/normalization.py
-- For convenience, the preprocessed dataset can be found at: https://drive.usercontent.google.com/download?id=1NGslBtKLA1gUex4tjNWbF01O3sFLSHPD&export=download&authuser=1
+- For convenience, the preprocessed dataset of VulCNN can be found at: https://drive.usercontent.google.com/download?id=1NGslBtKLA1gUex4tjNWbF01O3sFLSHPD&export=download&authuser=1
-- If you are using the preprocessed dataset, this part can be skipped.
+- If you are using the preprocessed dataset, *Dataset pre-precessing* can be skipped.

 #### 1.1.
 Normalization